-Greetings, Internet Stranger!
+Greetings, Internet Stranger and welcome to the best things to do in the Garden District!
 The Garden District is the classiest, most upscale neighborhood in New Orleans.
 If you’re a tourist to New Orleans, you need to know the best things to do in the Garden District.
 If you are a celebrity and you are interested in buying a house in the Garden District, thanks for reading my blog!
 Feel free to recommend me on Twitter because as far as I know, the only celebrity who currently follows me is Taye Diggs.

 If you’re not a celebrity, you’re still welcome to read my blog, and you can have a fine day with the best things to do in the Garden District eating artisanal donuts, stealing from football dynasties, and indulging in the finest Reveillon dinner that money can buy.
 Come hungry and with comfy shoes!
 Our day begins with a walking tour!